dyvasey/pi-sensors/README.md

 `uart = serial.Serial("/dev/ttyS0", baudrate=9600, timeout=1)`

 The two log scripts are custom scripts to take data at an interval and write the output to a csv file using pandas.
 Currently, the main script outputs data every 10 minutes and is designed to stop once the date changes.
+The data is saved on an NFS share to an NAS drive and uploaded to Adafruit IO.

 #### Next Steps ####

-* Configure scripts to run and collect data automatically, then store it locally on an NAS drive.
-* Get interface for plotting data in real time and publish that to separate repository on GitHub pages.
+* Set up algorithm to calculate AQI according to EPA guidelines.